Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 790.0 -155.6 -200.9 -373.2

-is doing in the background is exactly that: creating a bunch of binary variables from the categorical variable, including each one of them as a separate variable in the model—except for one group, which is left out and treated as the reference category, so that all comparisons are made against this group.
+It’s exactly the same model!
+That’s what R is doing in the background.
+Because we excluded the ‘East Coast’ group, we are treating it as the reference category.
+Therefore, its average score is represented by the estimated intercept.
+Then, each slope coefficient estimates the mean difference between each group and the reference group.
+What R is doing in the background is exactly that: creating a bunch of binary variables from the categorical variable, including each one of them as a separate variable in the model—except for one group, which is left out and treated as the reference category, so that all comparisons are made against this group.

-will do all of that automatically for us.
+So, that’s great!
+We don’t need to manually create a bunch of new binary variables.
+Every time we include a factor as an independent variable, R will do all of that automatically for us.
 We just need to make sure we interpret the coefficients correctly!
 It’s as if we were estimating the following linear model:

 \[ viol\_r = \alpha + \beta_1\cdot MidWest + \beta_2\cdot South + \beta_3\cdot West Coast \]

 When dealing with categorical independent variables, therefore, a key question becomes the choice of the reference category.
-We need to choose the reference category that makes more sense for us, given that all comparisons will be made against that group.
-We can check which group is the reference category by checking the levels()
+We need to choose the reference category that makes the most sense for us, since all comparisons will be made against that group.
+We can check which group is the reference category by inspecting the levels() of the factor variable; R always uses the first category as the reference.

 ## [1] "East Coast" "Midwest" "South" "West Coast"

-has picked it as the reference category in the regression model above.
-If we want to change the reference category, we can use the fct_relevel()
+Because the “East Coast” group is the first group, R has set it as the reference category in the regression model above.
+If we want to change the reference category, we can use the fct_relevel() function from the forcats package.
+For example, if we want the West Coast to be the reference group, we simply use the following code:

 # install the package if you haven't yet.
 You only need to do it once.